How to Optimally Boost Immunity With GreensUpdated: January 24, 2017Detoxification

 A Green Variety to Optimally Boost Immunity

-The more variety of greens you eat, the more variety of nutrients & helpful phytochemicals you’ll be eating which will in turn boost immunity.
-Here’s a list of greens to consider:
+The more variety of greens and other raw vegetables you eat, the more variety of nutrients & helpful phytochemicals you’ll be consuming.
+This will in turn boost immunity.
+Here’s a list of the best greens to consider:

 - Spring nettles (good for spring allergies!)